-Content Gallery is the general Term to manage/view [GUI/streaming] contents including photos, Videos (wmv, flv, etc), documents (doc, pdf, ppt) but at this version only Photo-type gallery will be setup on system. structure will apply to future content types listed above.
+Content Gallery is the general Term to manage/view [GUI/streaming] contents including photos, Videos (wmv, flv, etc), documents (doc, pdf, ppt) but at this version only Photo-type gallery will be setup on system.
+Current structure will apply to future content types listed above.